-Displays the rendering window for defining the rendering format and options, as well as the destination.
+Displays the Render Window for defining rendering options and format, as well as destination.

-Keyboard Shortcut: Cmd R
+Keyboard Shortcut: Ctrl R

-Partial Render
+Partial render

 In the Preview window, draw a rectangle by dragging across two opposite corners to define the area you wish to render.
 The rendering appears in a new window.
 The Save Image dialog box appears when you close the rendering.